August 24, 2018

 During his two-month stay, he was diagnosed with additional conditions; some of which were treated with surgery over the course of his first year, and others that will require ongoing monitoring as he grows.

 Genetic testing revealed a rare syndrome called 22q11.2 microduplication, which is caused by an extra piece of genetic material on the 22nd chromosome.
 This condition has been associated with a high arched palate in the mouth, growth and muscle tone deficiencies, and brain or learning disabilities—all of which his doctors will watch for as he gets older.

-The Children’s Hospital of Philadelphia has a long history of studying chromosome 22 and has the largest program in the country for 22q11.2 deletion, a related syndrome.
-Finn’s doctor is the physician who actually discovered the 22q disorder decades ago.
+CHOP has a long history of studying chromosome 22 and has the largest program in the country for 22q11.2 deletion, a related syndrome.
+Finn’s doctor was the physician who actually discovered the 22q disorder decades ago.

-Now just over one year old, Finn has already completed two surgeries at CHOP for craniosynostosis, which will allow room for his skull to expand as his brain grows.
+By the time he was one year old, Finn had already completed two surgeries at CHOP for craniosynostosis, which will allow room for his skull to expand as his brain grows.
 He also had a shunt placed in his brain to help drain the fluid caused by hydrocephalus, which was first noticed as enlarged ventricles.
-His mother reports that Finn has been more playful and interactive since having these procedures.
+His mother noted that Finn had been more playful and interactive since having these procedures.

 A Team of Specialists Close to Home

-Lancaster General Health’s affiliation with Children’s Hospital of Philadelphia allows the family to have follow-up appointments and ongoing care by a CHOP cardiologist, gastroenterologist, pulmonologist, plastic surgeon and other subspecialists at LG Health’s Suburban Pavilion, just a short drive from their home.
+Lancaster General Health’s affiliation with CHOP allows the family to have follow-up appointments and ongoing care by a CHOP cardiologist, gastroenterologist, pulmonologist, plastic surgeon and other subspecialists at LG Health’s Suburban Pavilion, just a short drive from their home.
 This relationship ensures continuity of care for Finn and reassurance for his parents that all of Finn’s providers, including his primary care doctor, are in communication and working in collaboration to meet all of his needs.